GluuFederation/gluu-docker/test-drive/single-host/README.md

    1. log into vault container: `docker exec -it vault sh`

    1. Run this command : `vault operator unseal`

+   1. Wait for about 10 mins for the containers to get back to work.

 ## Documentation